 • Due to gallstone – calculus cholecystitis 90% cases

-• Necrotising type – hemorrhage and necrosis occur in gallbladder for 3-5 days.
+Haemorrhage and necrosis occur in the gallbladder for 3-5 days.

-• Emphysematous type- caused by gas forming bacteria anaerobes, that makes gas in walls of the gallbladder and this type is especially found in diabetic patients.
+It is caused by gas-forming bacteria anaerobes, that makes gas in walls of the gallbladder and this type is especially found in diabetic patients.

-A calculus type of cholecystitis occur in following conditions
+• A calculus type of cholecystitis occurs in the following conditions

 • Prolonged fasting.